LaKsHaY5280/temp-1/README.md

 - You stack them in a certain **order** to build a page.
 - A browser reads those bricks and draws the page on your screen.

-HTML does **not** care about colors or pretty styling by itself (that's normally CSS's job).
-This project, however, styles everything using older HTML *attributes* so that **no CSS file is needed at all**.
+HTML does **not** handle colors or pretty styling by itself (that's normally CSS's job).
+This project keeps things simple and clean: it uses basic HTML tags and a few simple *attributes* so that **no CSS file is needed at all**.

 ---